 #2 Reason you need to become a certified coach:

 Certification helps distinguish you from non-coaches who call themselves coaches, and who often mislead or even harm clients.
 As more scandals arise about so-called coaches, authentic professional coaches seek reputable certifications as a way to assure potential clients that they are genuine coaches.
+In fact, in large-scale surveys by the ICF, coaches consistently cite untrained individuals who call themselves coaches as the number-one problem facing the coaching profession.

 #3 Reason you need to become a certified coach: